 Objective-based advertising on LinkedIn

-Objective-based advertising is a key USP of LinkedIn as a digital media platform.
-With objectives to choose from to optimise at every stage of the funnel, advertisers can ensure their LinkedIn campaigns are customised to align with their business goals.
+As well as choosing who to target, LinkedIn goes a step further to help you get the best results from your ads by offering objective-based advertising.
+This is a key USP of LinkedIn as a digital media platform.
+With numerous campaign objectives to choose from to optimise at every stage of the funnel, advertisers can ensure their LinkedIn campaigns are customised to align with their business goals.

 The current list of campaign objectives available are:

 These objectives are dynamic, and LinkedIn is continually investing in them to ensure they’re relevant to both B2B and B2C advertisers.